 Responsible Assistant Teacher with excellent communication and coordination skills demonstrated by eight years of classroom experience.
 Caring and professional with tireless commitment to student learning and overall wellbeing.
-Fully qualified by State of California with clean driving record and California license.
+Fully qualified by Company Name with clean driving record and California license.

 Excellent classroom management